sturnquest/proxy-test/README.md

 Proxy Test
 ===========

-<p>A quick way to run smoke tests against code submissions for the transparent proxy problem.</p>
+<p>A quick way to run smoke tests against code submissions for the transparent proxy problem.
+The proxy under test needs to expose a /clear url that the tests can hit to clear the cache in between specs.</p>

 Install and run unit tests
 ==========================